CES (trade show): 2019

 Honda introduced the Autonomous Work Vehicle and P.A.T.H.
 (Predicting Action of The Human) Bot at the show.
 Russia's search giant Yandex announced that they had been offering free driverless rides as a demo of their autonomous Yandex taxi service.

 There are 30 CES Innovation Award categories.
 CES Best of Innovation Honorees include the KitchenAid Cook Processor Connect, LG V40 ThinQ, Zumi RoboCar, Ring Spotlight Cam, Samsung 2019 Family Hub, and the 2018 Nissan Leaf for the second time in a row.
 Google had set up its Google Assistant-themed ride at their booth.

-Notoriously, CES received a large amount of negative press and backlash from feminists worldwide for its decision (later reversed) to revoke a CES Innovations Award for a female pleasure device presented to Lora DiCarlo, with CES stating the reasoning for the revocation was “products that are immoral, obscene, indecent, profane, or not in keeping with CTA’s image will be disqualified.".
+Notoriously, CES received a large amount of negative press and backlash from feminists worldwide for its decision (later reversed) to revoke a CES Innovations Award for a female pleasure device presented to Lora DiCarlo, with CES stating the reasoning for the revocation was "products that are immoral, obscene, indecent, profane, or not in keeping with CTA's image will be disqualified.".
 The award was later reinstated.

 2020s

 2020

 The 53rd CES was held in Las Vegas, Nevada from January 7 to 10, 2020.
 Apple Inc. attended its first CES since 1992.

 Automotive has become a major part of CES with focus on innovation in electric vehicles, infotainment, telematics, autonomous capabilities and ride sharing.
 Even major OEMs are now using CES to introduce new automotive technologies to the public the first time.
 Suppliers to the automotive industry involving electronics are increasingly present at the CES.
 At the CES 2020 it was particularly noticeable that a large number of vendors in autonomous (self driving) technology were present.
 Mercedes showcased their Vision AVTR concept car of the future inspired by the movie Avatar.
 Sony was possibly the biggest surprise at CES 2020 with their electric vehicle concept incorporating Sony technologies for sensors and infotainment.
 A range of the electric vehicles shown at CES 2020 are expected to enter production in the next 1–2 years from the established OEMs as well as startups such as Rivian, BYTON, Faraday Future and others.

 Hyundai and Uber announced a joint-initiative at CES 2020 to develop a 100% electrically-powered flying taxi that will feature vertical take off/landing and a four-passenger capacity at 180 mph.
 The partnership marks the first for the Uber Elevate initiative for aerial ridesharing.

 Consumer-focused internet security startup, Clario Tech Limited, launched at CES 2020, announcing their new cross-platform security application, while hosting booth #12055.

-Hydraloop won Best of the Best, Best Start Up and, Best Sustainable Product at the at CES 2020.
+Hydraloop won Best of the Best, Best Start Up and, Best Sustainable Product at the CES 2020.